zzyrd/NYC-bigdata-profiling-analysis/README.md

 # Our goal
 1. Profile those datasets correctly and efficiently. (data profiling and cleaning)
-2. Labeling 274 targeted dataset for further analysis
+2. Labeling 274 targeted datasets for further analysis
 3. Fancy work to be continuing...